OuyangWenyu/hydromodel/README.md

 For time series csv files, et and node1_flow are optional.
 If you don't have them, you can ignore them.
 The units of all variables could be different, but they cannot be missed and should be put in `()` in the column name.

-2. Download [prepare_data.py](https://github.com/OuyangWenyu/hydro-model-xaj/tree/master/scripts) and run the following code to transform the data format to the required format:
+1. Use [prepare_data.py](https://github.com/OuyangWenyu/hydro-model-xaj/tree/master/scripts) -- run the following code to transform the data format to the required format:
 ```Shell
 $ python prepare_data.py --origin_data_dir <your_data_directory_for_hydromodel>
 ```